Chart Color Schemes

 Income levels align closely with national averages, indicating typical economic conditions for Australian communities according to AreaSearch analysis

-AreaSearch's latest postcode level ATO data for financial year 2022 shows that income in Banana is above the national average.
-The median assessed income is $53,594 and the average income stands at $67,320.
-This contrasts with Rest of Qld's figures where the median income is $50,780 and the average income is $64,844.
-Based on Wage Price Index growth of 13.99% since financial year 2022, current estimates would be approximately $61,092 (median) and $76,738 (average) as of September 2025.
-Census data reveals that household, family and personal incomes in Banana cluster around the 51st percentile nationally.
-Income analysis shows that the $1,500 - 2,999 bracket dominates with 33.5% of residents (3,001 people), mirroring regional levels where 31.7% occupy this bracket.
-After housing costs, residents retain 91.7% of income, reflecting strong purchasing power and the area's SEIFA income ranking places it in the 4th decile.
+AreaSearch's latest postcode level ATO data for financial year 2022 indicates that median income in Banana SA2 is $53,594, with average income at $67,320.
+This is higher than Rest of Qld's median income of $50,780 and average income of $64,844.
+Based on Wage Price Index growth of 13.99% from financial year 2022 to September 2025, estimated incomes would be approximately $61,092 (median) and $76,738 (average).
+Census data shows that income in Banana clusters around the national median.
+The majority of residents, 33.5% or 3,001 people, fall into the $1,500 - 2,999 income bracket.
+After housing costs, residents retain 91.7% of their income, reflecting strong purchasing power.
+Banana's SEIFA income ranking places it in the 4th decile nationally.

 Frequently Asked Questions - Income